civican/legisinfo/42-1/bills/C-277/bill_text.md

   **(2)** The Minister must post the report on the departmental Web site within 10 days after the day on which the report is tabled in Parliament.

-## Review and Report
+## State of Palliative Care in Canada

 ### Section 4

-  **(1)** Within five years of the tabling of the report referred to in section 3, and every five years after that, the Minister of Health must undertake a review and prepare a report on the effectiveness of the framework on palliative care that includes his or her conclusions and recommendations regarding the framework, and cause a copy of the report to be laid before each House of Parliament on any of the first 15 days on which that House is sitting after the report is completed.
+  **(1)** Within five years **after the day on which** the report referred to in section 3**is tabled in Parliament,** the Minister of Health must prepare a report on the **state of** palliative care **in Canada,** and cause the report to be laid before each House of Parliament on any of the first 15 days on which that House is sitting after the report is completed.

   **(2)** The Minister must post the report on the departmental Web site within 10 days after the day on which the report is tabled in Parliament.